This article will help you read and understand your pathology report for follicular adenoma of the thyroid gland.

 The thyroid gland makes thyroid hormone.
 Most of the cells in the thyroid gland are called follicular cells.
 The follicular cells connect together to form small round structures called follicles.
 Thyroid hormone is stored in a material called colloid which fills the centre of follicles.

-A follicular adenoma is a non-cancerous (benign) tumour that is made up of the same kind of follicles found in the normal thyroid gland.
-Follicular adenoma is the most common type of tumour to develop in the thyroid gland.
+A follicular adenoma is a non-cancerous thyroid tumour.
+Follicular adenoma is made up of the same kind of follicles found in the normal thyroid gland.

 The cells in a follicular adenoma are separated from the normal thyroid gland by a barrier called a capsule.
 Because the tumour is so well separated from the normal thyroid tissue, it usually forms a nodule that can be felt in the neck when the thyroid gland is examined.
 The nodule can also be seen when the thyroid gland is examined by ultrasound.

-The diagnosis of follicular adenoma can only be made after the entire tumour is removed and sent to a pathologist for examination under the microscope.
-By examining the entire tumour, your pathologist can make sure that none of the abnormal cells have broken through the capsule.
+Because the entire capsule needs to be examined, the diagnosis of follicular adenoma can only be made after the tumour has been removed and sent to a pathologist for examination under the microscope.
+By examining the entire tumour, your pathologist can make sure that there is no evidence of capsular invasion.

-Often, a small sample of tissue is removed in a procedure called a biopsy before the entire tumour is removed.
-The biopsy causes changes in the thyroid gland and the tumour that can be seen under the microscope.
+The fine needle aspiration performed before the tumour is removed causes changes in the thyroid gland and the tumour that can be seen under the microscope.
 Your pathology report may describe these changes as post-biopsy changes or FNA-like changes.